deepak251222/bite-task/README.md

 FOR UPDATE
-  i did used put method i used patch method for some field update.
+  i did not use put method i used patch method for some field update.

   update api:-  (patch method)     http://localhost:8080/api/contacts/2